 This will be a running entry showcasing some stuff that I’m working on trying to hone and make better.
 Pictures will be of varying quality as I improve or simply decide to abandon a technique or style.
 The photos under this section might seem altogether ‘normal’ to anyone else, but they mark a departure from my conventional style and hence will fall under experimental for me personally.
 Each entry will be accompanied by a short blurb on what it was I was trying to achieve.
 Any advice on how I might improve a particular style or effect would be very much appreciated.

-Coloured backgrounds by night
+Macro by night

 - Questions anyone?

 IF THERE IS A SPECIFIC QUESTION THAT YOU WOULD LIKE TO HAVE ADDRESSED LEAVE A COMMENT AND I WILL TRY MY BEST TO ANSWER IT

 OR IF YOU HAVE ANY TIPS YOU’D LIKE TO SHARE, LEAVE THEM HERE

 More to come